San-sanichick/nes-emu-ts/README.md

 This codebase is half written by me just reading the NESDEV wiki and other sources, half adapting a C++ project mentioned down below.
-This codebase also uses TypeScript, which might seem like a great idea, until you realise that doesn't really improve on JavaScript's inability to handle 8-bit and 16-bit variables in an elegant way.
+This codebase also uses TypeScript, which might seem like a great idea, until you realise that it doesn't really improve on JavaScript's inability to handle 8-bit and 16-bit variables in an elegant way.

 **TODO**